Rules of Entry Applicable to the Junk Kouture 2022 competition.

 11. PHOTOGRAPHS / VIDEOS

 11.1 Junk Kouture requires that creators give consent at time of application for use of design images.
-Junk Kouture retains the right to use any design photographs uploaded by creators on the app in the Junk Kouture competition in accordance with our privacy notice.
+Junk Kouture retains the right to use any design photographs or video content uploaded by creators on the app in the Junk Kouture competition in accordance with our privacy notice.
+This content can be used in productions relating to the competition across JK platforms.
 Should creators wish to opt out of this, they should notify Junk Kouture by email by contacting email@example.com

 11.2 Junk Kouture reserves the right to use images/videos from any Junk Kouture events for promotional and marketing purposes, both online and in print, in accordance with its’ privacy notice.
 Junk Kouture is under no obligation to make use of any photos taken at the events.